 Breastfeeding while I have IBD:

-Studies have not shown breastfeeding to affect disease activity or symptoms in people with IBD.
+Studies have not shown breastfeeding to affect disease activity or symptoms in women with IBD.
 There is some data to suggest that breastfeeding might protect against flare ups in the first year after having a baby.

 There are medications that have been used to treat IBD that are considered acceptable for use while breastfeeding.
 For information on specific medications, see our medication fact sheets or contact a MotherToBaby specialist.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.